 The researchers found that the more almonds the women ate at mid-morning, the less they ate at lunch and dinner.
 Almonds are micronutrient dense and have the highest protein and fiber content of all tree nuts.
 These factors may account for their ability to provide feelings of satiety.

-Researchers from the University of East Anglia in the UK conducted the study.
-It was published in the October 2014 issue of The American Journal of Clinical Nutrition.
+Researchers from Leatherhead Food Research and the University of Sussex conducted the study.
+It was published in the September 2014 issue of the European Journal of Nutrition.

 Previous studies have found that almonds may help maintain healthy cholesterol levels.
 Theyre also a great source of magnesium, manganese, and protein.

 Almonds can easily be added to your daily diet as a mid-day snack, in breakfast cereal, or even sprinkled over a small serving of ice cream for dessert.
 Consider substituting a less healthy snack such as potato chips or cookies for a handful of almonds.

 Colorectal cancer refers to cancer that develops in the colon or rectum.
 Most colorectal cancers are due to lifestyle factors and increasing age.
 A recent Harvard School of Public Health study suggests that calcium supplements or calcium-fortified non-dairy products may reduce the risk of developing colorectal cancer.